Social Emotional Learning & The Magic of Dance – Part III

 Many aspects go into a healthy relationship, but to name a few: reciprocal communications (A.K.A. listening to the other person and not waiting to talk that person’s ears off), and having healthy boundaries.
 Healthy boundaries look different for many people, but the base of it is knowing when to say no to things we are not OK with.
 On the opposite side, we also need to be aware of what ARE we OK with in relationships and how to express these nuances to people.

 Schools promote emotional and social intelligence, in addition to other cognitive development, because success in these domains starts in childhood and continues to develop into adulthood.
 It is not surprising that some schools try to incorporate SEL even in high school, but it doesn’t stop there.
 An overwhelming amount of research suggests childhood/adolescent development in the brain actually doesn’t finish until the mid-20’s in humans.

-In our next post, we will explore the power of a school dance program as an intervention that contributes to a person’s cognitive development and mental health from childhood into adulthood.
+CONTINUE TO PART IV: In the concluding post, we explore the power of a school dance program as an intervention that contributes to a person’s cognitive development and mental health from childhood into adulthood.